bittremieuxlab/simba/README.md

   --epochs=10 \
   --VAL_CHECK_INTERVAL=10000
 ```
-CHECKPOINT_DIR: Place where the trained model will be saved
+* CHECKPOINT_DIR: Place where the trained model will be saved.
-PREPROCESSING_DIR_TRAIN: Folder where the preprocessing files are saved
+* PREPROCESSING_DIR_TRAIN: Folder where the preprocessing files are saved.
-PREPROCESSING_PICKLE_FILE: File name with the mapping
+* PREPROCESSING_PICKLE_FILE: File name with the mapping.
-ACCELERATOR: cpu or gpu
+* ACCELERATOR: cpu or gpu.
-Epochs: Number of epochs to be trained
+* epochs: Number of epochs to be trained.
-VAL_CHECK_INTERVAL: Used to check validation performance every N steps.
+* VAL_CHECK_INTERVAL: Used to check validation performance every N steps.

 The code uses the mapping file produced in the last step and the preprocessing dir folder `PREPROCESSING_DIR_TRAIN` must be the same where the preprocessing files are generated.
 The best-performing model (lowest validation loss) is saved in `CHECKPOINT_DIR`.